epfl-herus/demod/docs/source/overview/index.rst

 This section presents the modules avialble in demod, their operation, their input and output data, and the data needed to parameterize them in case they are to be used for a specific case study other than those available.
-In :numref:'model-framework', a possible demod-based domestic energy demand model framework is reported.
+In :numref:`model-framework`, a possible demod-based domestic energy demand model framework is reported.